arrow-kt/arrow-website/content/docs/learn/resilience/retry-and-repeat.md

 allows you to define and compose powerful yet simple policies.
 There are two steps involved in using `Schedule`.

-1. First we need to **construct** a policy, which specifies the amount and the delay in repetition.
+1. First, we need to **construct** a policy, which specifies the amount and the delay in repetition.
 2. Then we **run** this schedule with a specified action.
 There are two ways to do so:
    - [`retry`](https://arrow-kt.github.io/arrow/arrow-fx-resilience/arrow.fx.resilience/retry.html)
      executes the action once, and if it fails, it is reattempted based on the scheduling policy.
-It stops when the action succeeds, or when the policy determines it should not be reattempted again.
+It stops when the action succeeds or when the policy determines it should not be reattempted again.
    - [`repeat`](https://arrow-kt.github.io/arrow/arrow-fx-resilience/arrow.fx.resilience/-schedule/repeat.html)
-     executes the action, and if it succeeds, keep executing it again based on the scheduling policy passed as an argument.
-It stops if the action fails, or the policy determines it should not be executed again.
+     executes the action, and if it succeeds, keeps executing it again based on the scheduling policy passed as an argument.
+It stops if the action fails or the policy determines it should not be executed again.
-     It returns the last internal state of the scheduling policy, or the error that happened running the action.
+     It returns the last internal state of the scheduling policy or the error that happened running the action.

 ## Constructing a policy